-Chicken soup is the ultimate comfort food to help warm you on a cold winter evening.
-Learn how to make and can chicken soup for your food storage pantry.
+Homemade chicken soup is the ultimate comfort food to help warm you on a cold winter evening.
+Learn how to can soup for your food storage pantry.

 Tips for Canning Soups

 Soups are made from meat and low acid vegetables.
-To make jars of home canned soups safe for eating, they must be processed in a pressure canner.
-A pressure canner brings the temperature up high enough to kill harmful microorganisms.
+To make jars of homemade soup safe for eating, they must be processed in a pressure canner.
+A pressure canner brings the temperature up high enough to kill harmful microorganisms that can cause foodborne illness.
+There are no safe recipes for water bath canning soup.
 You can freeze the soup if you don’t have a pressure canner.

 Make Your Own Chicken Stock

 Delicious soups start with a flavorful stock.
 My favorite way to make chicken soup begins by slow roasting a whole chicken in a crockpot.
-Once the chicken is cooked, the meat is removed and the bones are returned to the slow cooker, combined with vegetable scraps, water, and slow cooked to extract as much flavor as possible.
+Once the chicken is cooked, the meat is removed and the bones are returned to the slow cooker, combined with vegetable scraps, garlic, water, and slow cooked to extract as much flavor as possible.
+See How to Make Chicken Stock from Scratch for the full recipe.

-Then the stock is strained and refrigerated overnight so the fat will rise to the top and can be skimmed off before using.
+Then the broth is strained and refrigerated overnight so the fat will rise to the top and can be skimmed off before using.
 You’ll need about 16 cups (4 quarts) of prepared chicken stock for this recipe.
-Use stock that is made fresh, canned, or frozen.
+Use stock or broth that is made fresh, canned, or frozen.

 Choosing Vegetables

-The PennState Extension advises to avoid canning pumpkin, winter squash, broccoli, or cauliflower because these pack together and contain ingredients that interfere with safe processing.
-There are no scientifically research-tested recipes for these vegetables in soups.
-Instead, add these vegetables when you open the jar at serving time.
+PennState Extension advises to avoid canning pumpkin, winter squash, broccoli, or cauliflower because these pack together and contain ingredients that interfere with safe processing, and there are no scientifically research-tested recipes for these vegetables in soups.

 Steps to Making and Canning Chicken Soup